8 tech E&O claims examples

 To financially protect your company, it’s crucial that you adopt best practices to reduce your risk and invest in an errors and omissions insurance policy.

-E&O policies vs. cyber liability
+E&O insurance vs. cyber liability insurance

 E&O coverage protects you in case a client is harmed by your negligence, or files a lawsuit making such a claim.
 Cyber liability offers financial protection against cyber risk at your company, such as data breaches.
 It also offers protection when you're accused of failing to prevent a data breach at a client's business.